 Tips for harvesting garlic scapes

-Garlic scapes are harvested in June in our area.
+Summer gardens are full of delightful ingredients, including garlic scapes and tender green onions.
+Fresh garlic scapes are harvested in June in our area.
 Cutting off the scapes lets the garlic put in more attention into the roots (the garlic bulb you’ll be harvesting later).
 But the scapes don’t have to be thrown out!
-They are SO delicious, and should be savoured.
+They are SO delicious and should be savored.

-The time to cut garlic scapes is when the scape stalk grows higher than the leaves.
+The time to cut fresh garlic scapes is when the scape stalk grows higher than the leaves.
 The scape should be starting to curl.
-Cutting garlic scapes at this point yields young tender stems and encourages the plant to put it’s energy into bulb formation instead of flowering.
+Cutting garlic scapes at this point yields young tender stems and encourages the plant to put its energy into bulb formation instead of flowering.

 To cut a garlic scape, follow the stem of the scape down to where it meets the leaves of the plant.
 Use clean and sharp scissors to cut scape stalk off the plant.
 Remove as much of the scape stalk as you can without removing any leaves.
 I like to leave about an inch of stalk on the plant above the highest leaf, just to ensure no leaves are harmed.

 So what happens to garlic plants if the scapes aren’t harvested?
 If you don’t pick the garlic scapes while they are thin (as pictured), they will fatten up and produce tiny little garlic cloves.

 You can plant these individual bulbils to produce a new garlic plant.
 Although the bulbils are too small to produce a full-sized bulb of garlic next year, with a couple of years in the ground, they may well produce their own heads of garlic.